georgewlkly/georgewlkly.github.io/_drafts/2025-08-10-UK-Publishing.md

 layout: post
 title: The UK Publishing Industry in 2025
 ---
+Recently I've been doing some research on the size and scope of the UK publishing industry, based on data from [Companies House](https://find-and-update.company-information.service.gov.uk), which in terms of open data is one of the wonders of the world.
+This research is highly relevant for my work as an independent consultant and as policy advisor for the [Independent Publishers Guild](https://www.independentpublishersguild.com), which represents over 600 book and journal publishers of all sizes.
+The other trade body, the [Publishers Association](https://www.publishers.org.uk/members/) lists 168 members at the time of writing, particularly larger, corporate publishers&#8212;though there is some overlap between the two organisations.
+The UK publishing sector is world class, representing over £7 billion of revenue.
+So it's worth understanding.

+## Executive Summary

+The sector is much larger than trade association members would suggest (albeit that book sales are concentrated in a relatively small number of publishers).
+I found data on over 11,000 active UK publishing businesses and plotted them geopgraphically.
+This figure includes both traditional publishers and individual, self-published authors.
+The data skews overwhelmingly to small and medium size enterprises, with fewer than 150 publishers in the largest size bracket.
+The number of publishing businesses has grown by an order of magnitude since the turn of the millennium.
+For 2023, 2024 and 2025YTD there have been more than 1,000 new company formations each year.
+And while publishing is particularly concentrated in London, the South East and major cities, companies are spread across the UK&#8212;in fact, when I cross-referenced publishing companies with parliamentary data, I found that there is not a single MP in the UK without at least one publishing business registered in their constituency.

 If you'd like to go beyond the basic map and conclusions, I discuss below [methodology](#methodology), [population analysis](#population-analysis), [geographic distribution of publishers](#geographic-distribution) and [company formations](#company-formations).